Pushed fronts in a Fisher-KPP-Burgers system using geometric desingularization: A quasi-homogeneous blow-up of the nilpotent fixed point

 To analyze the transition map for (\ref{eq:1desing}) we divide the vector field by the (locally) positive factor $\frac{1}{2}(-T_2-r_2^3T_2^2)$ effectively introducing a new independent variable, $\sigma$.
 We then shift the fixed point to the origin $S_2=T_2+\sqrt{\frac{2}{3}}$ after which (\ref{eq:1desing}) takes the form

-for some locally smooth nonlinear function $F(r_2,\e_2,S_2)$.
-We now change coordinates.
-The unstable manifold of $(0,0,-\sqrt{2/3})$ is contained in the $\e_2=0$ subspace and can be expressed as a graph over the $r_2$ axis which we denote by $\phi(r_2)$.
-Then the change of coordinates $Q_2=S_2-\phi(r_2)$ straightens the unstable manifold to coincide with the $r_2$ axis.
-As a result (\ref{eq:1desing2}) is transformed to

 Here $G_1$ and $G_2$ are nonlinear functions that represent the nonlinearity after the change of coordinates.
-The function $G_1(0,0)=0$ since it contains only nonlinear terms and $G_2(0,0,0)=0$ since the linear term $\e_2$ is absent from (\ref{eq:1desing3}).
+In these coordinates the unstable manifold of the origin is the $r_2$ axis, so that there are no nonlinear terms in the equation for $S_2$ that depend only on $r_2$.
+We further have that the function $G_1(0,0)=0$ since it contains only nonlinear terms and $G_2(0,0,0)=0$ since the linear term $\e_2$ is absent from (\ref{eq:1desing2}).

 For $\kappa>0$ define the sections $\Sigma_{in}$ and $\Sigma_{out}$ as